briebug/ngrx-entity-schematic/README.md

 ### Test commands

-The test command expects and entity name of `briebug` to test how the schematic runs inside the sandbox-app.
+The test command expects an entity name of `briebug` to test how the schematic runs inside the sandbox-app.
 Changing this script should require changes to the sandbox-app and understanding of the consequences.

     "test:ci": "yarn clean:build:launch briebug --init && yarn test:sandbox && yarn clean"